-The popcorn effect is possibly the biggest disappointment of plastic exemplified microelectronic devices during PCB assembly.
-What is the popcorn effect in the assembly process and its damages, how to avoid it, and what is moisture sensitive level?
+The popcorn effect is possibly the biggest disappointment of plastic-exemplified microelectronic devices during PCB assembly.
+What is the popcorn effect in the assembly process and its damages, how to avoid it, and what is the moisture-sensitive level?
 You may have so many questions about the popcorn effect in your mind.
 This blog provides all you want to know about popcorning.

-What is Popcorn Effect During PCB Assembly Process
+What is the Popcorn Effect During the PCB Assembly Process

-In short, the popcorn effect is when the IC "pops" because the dampness inside the bundle grows in the reflow interaction.
-To be more detailed, we need to mention plastic exemplified microelectronic devices used in airtight parts.
-During high-temperature, dampness present in a plastic bundle can disintegrate and apply weight on the bundle.
-This pressure makes the bundle break and furthermore causes delamination between the shaping compound and the lead casing or bites the dust.
+In short, the popcorn effect is when the IC or BGA blows up or even breaks because the dampness inside the bundle grows in the reflow interaction.
+To be more detailed, we need to mention plastic-exemplified microelectronic devices used in airtight parts.
+During the PCB assembly process, dampness in a plastic bundle can disintegrate under high temperatures and apply weight to the bundle.
+This pressure makes the bundle break and causes delamination between the shaping compound and the lead casing or bites the dust.

-Patch ball inside with lead measure and outside with sans lead may bring about disappointment.
+Patching the ball inside with lead measure and outside with sans lead may bring about disappointment.
 It is provoked by the softening mark of lead and without lead material, and this is distinctive in a similar ball grid array (BGA) packaging chip.
 In most serious cases, the packaging surrenders and the pressure may bring about outer bundle breaks.
-Furthermore, the BGA packaging chip exists a void in the pass-on join interface.
-Slim wonder is available in the bundle nearest to the bite where dust appends, and this leads to a short out between certain pins.
+Furthermore, the BGA packaging chip has a void in the joint interface, where dust appends and this leads to a short out between certain pins.